smart-on-fhir/infectious-symptoms-llm-study/README.md

 # Detecting Infectious Respiratory Disease Symptoms using LLMs

-Code used in CHIP's study on detecting infectious respiratory disease symptoms using large language models (LLMs).
+Results and code used in CHIP's study on detecting infectious respiratory disease symptoms using large language models (LLMs).
 Code includes the experiments used in our study, as well as boilerplate classes/helper methods for running additional prompt experiments against LLAMA2/Mixtral/GPT models served via HuggingFace's Text Generation Inference (TGI) API or Azure's Open AI API to identify successful prompting strategies.

+## Results: Prompt, Test, and Validation Results

+In this repo's `results` folder you can find three sub-directories containing the tabular results of our experiments:
+- `results/prompt`: Results of experiments identifying, for each LLM model, the optimal prompting scenario combining prompting instructions and output parsing pipelines.
+Four models are explored, and each model explores 20 different prompting scenarios.
+Models' symptom output are evaluated against a prompt-specific dataset.
+Files are named using the following pattern:
+  - `accuracy-{annotator}-prompt-{model}-{promptingScenario}`
+- `results/test`: Results of experiments identifying the optimal model for this respiratory disease symptom identification task, comparing the performance of model's using each model's optimal prompting scenario.
+Four models are explored.
+Models' symptom output are evaluated against a test-specific dataset, and are compared against two annotators.
+Files are named using the following pattern:
+  - `accuracy-{annotator}-test-{model}-{optimalScenarioForThisModel}`
+- `results/validation`: Results of experiments validating the performance of our optimal model against a novel data provider for this respiratory disease symptom identification task.
+Files are named using the following pattern:
+  - `TBD`

-## Generating LLM Symptom Responses
+## Replicating: Generating LLM Symptom Responses

 To generate some experimental output using an Azure-hosted GPT4 instance as an example: